 Here we consider an example case where water is stored in a tank and is conveyed by a pump.
 The water level of a tank is observed by a sensor, and data collection policy (named data catalogue) is utilized at oneM2M MN to transmit average of 2 observation values.
 The observation value is not adequate to be utilized when there is any abnormality in the electric power source of the sensor or in controller.
 The average value is not adequate to be utilized when one of observation values is not adequate.
 Therefore, information such as “the observation value of sensor of water level lacks quality” is added in order to make the application work as intended.

-Source
+13.17.2 Source

-REQ-2015-0599R03 Sensor Data Quality
+Not applicable

-Actors
+13.17.3 Actors